sahilmalhotra0510/io/template/label.md

 We're building toward interactive label functionality in React.
 Abrie has started React work in this <a href="https://github.com/abrie/zctaimpacts">ZCTA Impacts repo</a>.
 Here's the <a href="https://zctaimpacts.abrie.dev/">resulting label output</a>.
 TODO: Show how industry level is determined.
 Shorten numbers similar to layout to the right.
 Drive location filters by URL hash [param values](../../localsite/).
+Compare location to national average and add red and green to the right to indicated hotspots.

 View our [3.0 Mockup](../../../apps/smm/) to see [impact profile templates](../../../io/template/) inspired by "nutritional labels" for communities, companies, products and individuals.